Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 Often then we see..

 And when you think about it, it's not too surprising why rushing in and pushing pants down for your toddler can bring up resistance.
-For some kiddos, it can feel like an invasion of space.
+For some toddlers, it can feel like an invasion of space.
 Like you're coming in and trying to force a pee.
-(And remember your toddler holds all the power with the pee.)

-In general, it's best to think on how a preschool teacher would handle your toddler with potty training.
+In general, it's best to think on how a preschool teacher would handle your toddler's pants with potty training.
 And a preschool teacher likely wouldn't push down your child's pants without asking if they need help FIRST.

 So if you're in that zone where your toddler still needs a lot of practice, what do you do in the meantime?